 All right, in this next session, let's open up our clubhouse model that we were previously working on.
 Clubhouse-yourinitials, mine clubhouse-dm.

-Open up this SketchUp model, and now we have just received a request from our client to say that they would like to add a fireplace and a hearth inside of the clubhouse.
+Open up this SketchUp model, and now we have just received a request from our client saying that they would like to add a fireplace and a hearth inside of the clubhouse.
 We will need to either revise the floor plan or just build in place in the model.
-So over here will be at is the ideal spot where the client would like to relocate or locate this hearth.
+So over here is the ideal spot where the client would like to relocate or locate this hearth.

 We'll do some free modeling in this space.
 So I hid the roof that we have on our roof tag so we can get into this space.
 I will want to hide the furniture.